thinkinglabs/thinkinglabs.github.io/_posts/2025-07-21-on-the-benefits-of-trunk-based-development.md

 With trunk-based development teams, managing technical debt becomes a non-issue.
 It just happens.
 There are no administrative barriers anymore in the form of Pull Requests that require waiting for someone to approve a change.
 As a result, whenever we notice something off, we fix it promptly, leading to **reduced technical debt**.

-With no branches any more, merge conflicts become now a thing of the past.
+With no branches any more, merge conflicts are now a thing of the past.

 Lastly, branch creation does not have to be mastered any more, **simplifying the workflow**.
 We pull the latest changes, [Run a Local Build]({% post_url 2022-09-28-the-practices-that-make-continuous-integration-building %}#practice-12-run-a-local-build), add the local changes, [Commit Only on Green]({% post_url 2022-09-25-the-practices-that-make-continuous-integration-coding %}#practice-7-commit-only-on-green), push, and we are done.
 This is fairly simple.
 It reduces the number of version control commands engineers need to remember to perform their day-to-day work.
 Once more, it limits the cognitive load.

 ## Conclusion

-The 2016 peer-reviewed academic paper [The Role of CD in IT and Organisational Performance](https://www.researchgate.net/publication/302567338_THE_ROLE_OF_CONTINUOUS_DELIVERY_IN_IT_AND_ORGANIZATIONAL_PERFORMANCE) by Dr. Nicole Forsgren and Jez Humble, as well as the book [Accelerate](https://app.thestorygraph.com/books/0baa7f2a-3f3f-4752-9d81-0434117d0648) indicated that trunk-based development together with Continuous Integration predicts better quality and higher delivery throughput.
+The 2016 peer-reviewed academic paper [The Role of CD in IT and Organisational Performance](https://www.researchgate.net/publication/302567338_THE_ROLE_OF_CONTINUOUS_DELIVERY_IN_IT_AND_ORGANIZATIONAL_PERFORMANCE) by Dr Nicole Forsgren and Jez Humble, as well as the book [Accelerate](https://app.thestorygraph.com/books/0baa7f2a-3f3f-4752-9d81-0434117d0648) indicated that trunk-based development, together with Continuous Integration, predicts better quality and higher delivery throughput.
 They lead to shorter times to market and reduced cost of delay.
 Together with lean product management and a [generative culture](https://dora.dev/capabilities/generative-organizational-culture/), they predict higher organisational performance as well as limited stress, fatigue and burnout.

 According to DORA, high-performing teams practice trunk-based development because of all the mentioned benefits:

 * Integrates all code contributions continuously.
 * Creates high-trust environments.
 * Fosters collective responsibility to never break the build.
-* And working in small incremental steps.
+* Adopt incremental engineering skills.
 * Therefore, enabling on-demand production deployments at any given moment.
+* Encourages the adoption of refactoring.
 * Accelerates feedback.
 * Therefore, uncovers more unmet needs earlier.
 * Uncovers more problems earlier.